sharduul/chalk/_posts/2017-10-30-javascript-tip-tricks-part-2.md

 Another simple hack to add to it is to disable right click on the page so that users are not able to inspect your web app.

-Of course, there are other work arounds to get away this.
+Of course, there are other workarounds to get away this.
 But, for most of the naive users- this should do the trick.

 {% highlight javascript %}
 <body oncontextmenu="return false">
     <div></div>
 </body>
 {% endhighlight %}

-The attribute `oncontextmenu="return false"` disables the right click menu on your web page.
+The attribute `oncontextmenu="return false"` disables the right-click menu on your web page.

-6. Load IE specific script or CSS sheet
+### 6. Load IE specific script or CSS sheet

 I am sure your customer, at some point, has changed requirements on you to support the Internet Explorer browser.
 No one is so lucky not to. :(

 Well, you don't have to update your existing JavaScript or CSS code.
-You just have to write IE specific functionality and load those files if the browser is Internet Explorer.
+You just can write IE specific functionality in a separate file and load that file if the browser is Internet Explorer.

 Here's how you can load files just for the Internet Explorer.